10 Essential Tips for Securing FTP and SFTP Servers

 Like the other regulations on the list, non-compliance with PCI DSS can result in fines or even the termination of your ability to conduct business.
 The consequences levied by the banks and credit card institutions can range up to $500,000.
 Although PCI DSS was designed for companies processing cardholder data, its detailed security requirements are a great reference for anyone looking to protect sensitive data.
 Throughout the webinar, Bob and team reference how each security tip relates to PCI DSS.

-If you’re in the EU or if you process data for EU residents, the most important change in data privacy regulations in 20 years is the General Data Protection Regulation (GDPR), which was adopted in 2016 and will begin to be enforced on May 25, 2018.
-It’s designed to replace the current Data Protection Directive and consolidate data privacy laws within Europe.
+If you’re in the EU or if you process data for EU residents, the most important change in data privacy regulations in 20 years is the General Data Protection Regulation (GDPR), which was adopted in 2016 and enforced on May 25, 2018.
+It was designed to replace the past Data Protection Directive and consolidate data privacy laws within Europe.
 Fines for non-compliance with GDPR can be up to 20 million Euros or 4 percent of the company’s revenue in the preceding financial year.

 Top Tips for Securing FTP and SFTP Servers